-In a more recent interview with Metro, Porter said: “It started off covering some scars from surgery but it’s become my style.
+In an interview with Metro, Porter said: “It started off covering some scars from surgery but it’s become my style.

 “I was in Denver and it was cold.
 I was wearing five layers of clothing and I wore a hat.